mocker-nicholas/yelpCamp/README.txt

             - to protect routes, we can check to see if that isAuthenticated method on the request
             - rather than doing that on every route, lets put it in a middleware and pass that into a route.
+    g.
+Logout: Passport gives us a method called .logout()
+      i.
+Meaning we only need to make a route, and a way to hit that route in our app for logging out.